mpromonet/webrtc-streamer/README.md

 # Using WebComponent

-Using web-component could be a simple way to display some webrtc stream, a minimal page could be:
+[Web Components](https://www.webcomponents.org/) are an alternative way to display a WebRTC stream in an HTML page.
+For example:

 ```html
 <html>